MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 When rendering in MonoGame, *render states*, properties of the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice) that affect how rendering is performed, need to be set.
 When rendering 2D sprites, the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) class simplifies rendering by managing these render states for you.

 > [!IMPORTANT]
-> Although the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) makes it easier to manage the render states for the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice), it can also change states that you may have set manually, such as if you are performing 3D rendering.
+> Although the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) makes it easier to manage the render states for the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice), it can also change states that you may have set manually, such as when you are performing 3D rendering.
 Keep this in mind when mixing 2D and 3D rendering.

 Three methods are are used when rendering with the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch):

-1. [**SpriteBatch.Begin**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Begin(Microsoft.Xna.Framework.Graphics.SpriteSortMode,Microsoft.Xna.Framework.Graphics.BlendState,Microsoft.Xna.Framework.Graphics.SamplerState,Microsoft.Xna.Framework.Graphics.DepthStencilState,Microsoft.Xna.Framework.Graphics.RasterizerState,Microsoft.Xna.Framework.Graphics.Effect,System.Nullable{Microsoft.Xna.Framework.Matrix})) prepares the graphics device for rendering, including the render states.
+1. [**SpriteBatch.Begin**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Begin(Microsoft.Xna.Framework.Graphics.SpriteSortMode,Microsoft.Xna.Framework.Graphics.BlendState,Microsoft.Xna.Framework.Graphics.SamplerState,Microsoft.Xna.Framework.Graphics.DepthStencilState,Microsoft.Xna.Framework.Graphics.RasterizerState,Microsoft.Xna.Framework.Graphics.Effect,System.Nullable{Microsoft.Xna.Framework.Matrix})) prepares the Graphics Device for rendering, including the render states.
 2. [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Rectangle,Microsoft.Xna.Framework.Color)) tells the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) what to render.
 This is usually called multiple times before [**SpriteBatch.End**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) and batches the draw calls for efficiency.
 3. [**SpriteBatch.End**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) submits the draw calls that were batched to the graphics device to be rendered.